CristVent/Intro-Final/README.md

 ## Intro Month - Final
 This was my first project while attending my coding camp.

-The general idea was to created a simple manage web app.
-These records could be created and delete.
+The general idea was to create a simple record manager that created and deleted records.

+I used this as an opportunity to further explore Bootstrap and JavaScript.

 ### Used
 HTML, CSS, Bootstrap, JavaScript, Visual Studio Code